wavespectra/wavespectra/docs/partitioning.rst

     plt.draw()

-PTM1_TRACK
-__________
+TRACK
+_____
-PTM1_TRACK extends the `PTM1` method to track the partitions using the evolution of peak frequency and peak direction in time.
-The method returns a partitioned dataset with the addition of a couple of extra data variables `part_id` and `npart_id`:
+TRACK partitions the spectra with any of the `PTM1`, `PTM2`, `PTM3` or `HP01` methods and tracks the partitions in time using the evolution of peak frequency and peak direction.
+Wind sea partitions are matched with wind-sea thresholds based on fetch-limited growth rates and swell partitions with thresholds based on the swell dispersion rate.
+The method returns the partitioned dataset with two extra data
+variables: `track_id`, identifying the wave system each partition belongs to at each time step, and `ntracks`, the number of wave systems tracked:

 .. ipython:: python
     :okwarning:

     dset = read_ww3("_static/ww3file.nc").isel(site=0, drop=True)
-    dspart = dset.spec.partition.ptm1_track(
+    dspart = dset.spec.partition.track(
         wspd=dset.wspd,
         wdir=dset.wdir,
         dpt=dset.dpt,
+        method="ptm1",
     )
     # Add some spectral parameters to visualise
     dspart = xr.merge([dspart, dspart.spec.stats(["hs", "tp", "dpm"])])
     dspart

-These variables track the id of all unique wave systems identified over the time range of the input spectra dataset and can be used to combine these systems to yield consistent time series.
+The `track_id` variable identifies all unique wave systems over the time range of the input spectra dataset and can be used to combine these systems to yield consistent time series.
+The `ptm4`, `ptm5` and `bbox` methods define partitions as fixed spectral regions whose identity is already continuous in time, so they are not available for tracking.
+The `ptm3` method has no wind sea classification, all partitions are matched with the swell thresholds and wind inputs are not required.

 Compare the original partitions with no tracking: